-The pandemic and its impact have increased stress and anxiety levels for many people this year.
-There are lots of day-to-day techniques we can use to help manage these, including regular exercise, yoga, mindfulness and getting a good night’s sleep.
-However, there are also a range of alternative therapies that can be used alongside these to make a positive difference to mental health and overall wellbeing.
+There are lots of day-to-day techniques we can use to help manage stress and anxiety levels, including regular exercise, yoga, mindfulness and getting a good night’s sleep.
+There are also a range of alternative therapies that can be used alongside these to make a positive difference to mental health and overall wellbeing.

 Reflexology is a complementary health therapy that can help with deep relaxation and stress reduction, boosting overall health and resilience.
 Dating back to Ancient Egypt, India and China, reflexology is based on the theory that different points on the feet, lower leg, hands, face or ears correspond with different areas or organs of the body.